axelvaldez/radical-companies/_posts/radical-model/2023-05-22-is-co-ownership-a-give-away.markdown

  </div>

 <h1>Warning!</h1>
- <p>As forward and relaxed as you see your exmployees, they are not business people.
+ <p>As able and competent as you see your exmployees, they are not business people.
 My recommendation is that you plan to stay for &ldquo;a while&rdquo; teaching the ropes.
 After &ldquo;a while&rdquo; they will tell you that they are ready and, wah, wah, wah, they don&rsquo;t need you anymore.
 Have them keep you as an on-demand consultant.
 The questions will come and it should be easy to reach out to you.</p>
  <p>You may have been doing too much and working harder than you had to.
 They will figure that out very quickly.
 Don&rsquo;t be offended if they say they are going to do it differently or are going to divide the work among them.
 This is an opportunity for you to learn, too.</p>

 <h1>Happy Endings!</h1>